 The Adrenal Gland is located on the kidney, its job is to produce hormones that will help regulate the immune system, blood pressure, metabolism, and it is responsible for the fight or flight response to stress.
 When the Adrenal gland is expressing an abnormal response to stress or stressors, this can lead to some PCOS symptoms that include infertility or missed periods.

 There also needs to be a shift in lifestyle choices.
-Consider including some less stressful exercises, self-care practices like soaking in Epsom salt, or a Custom blend bath soak like the Magical Herb Infused Bath Tea This practice will bring more magnesium into your body while also allowing you time to unwind and reduce your stress level
+Consider including some less stressful exercises, self-care practices like soaking in Epsom salt, or a Custom blend bath soak like the Herb Infused Bath Tea This practice will bring more magnesium into your body while also allowing you time to unwind and reduce your stress level

 Inflammation is caused by many factors that are both environmental and physiological.
 Chronic inflammation may lead to increased testosterone, increased joint pain, Bowel issues, and decreased or eliminate ovulation.